frankshearar/Home/NuGet-Sign-Command.md

  1. Do not allow in-place signing and mandate the `-OutputDirectory` options.
  2. Back up the original package and overwrite it back if signing fails midway.
 This can be costly for large packages.

+### Validation on Sign
+The sign command should perform the following validations before attempting to sign the package -
+ 1. Validate that the package exists on disk and the process has Read/Write access to the package.
+ 2. If -OutputDirectory if passed, validate that the process has write access to the path.
+ 3.

 ### Corresponding commands

 In future we would like to add support for the following platforms -